crypticwisdom/Python_notes/Python Language/1-python-notes.md

 # Control Flow

-Control flow in Python refers to the order in which statements are executed in a program.
-It determines the flow or sequence of execution based on conditions and loops.
-Control flow allows you to control the path of execution and make decisions in your program based on certain criteria.
+Control Flow refers to the order in which instructions in a program are executed.

-Python provides several control flow structures that enable you to control the execution of statements:
+Python executes code top to bottom, but you can change the flow using (control flow statements):
+- Conditional statements (if, elif, else)
+- Loop statement (for, while)
+- Control statements (break, continue, pass, return)
+- Exception statement: (try ... except ... else ... finally)

-- Conditional Statements (if, elif, else):
+## Conditional Statements (if, elif, else):

 ```Python
     # Note: Only the block that meets the condition will run.